natenka/pyneng-book-en/docs/source/book/17_serialization/csv.rst

 Note the interesting thing: strings in the last column are quoted and other values are not.

 This is because all strings in the last column have a comma.
-And quotation marks indicate what is an entire string.
+And quotes indicate what is an entire string.
 When a comma is inside quotation marks the csv module does not perceive it as a separator.

 Sometimes it’s better to have all strings quoted.
-Of course, in this case, example is simple enough but when there are more values in the strings, the quotation marks indicate where value begins and ends.
+Of course, in this case, example is simple enough but when there are more values in the strings, the quotes indicate where value begins and ends.

 Csv module allows you to control this.
-For all strings to be written in a CSV file with quotation marks you should change script this way (csv_write_quoting.py file):
+For all strings to be written in a CSV file with quotes you should change script this way (csv_write_quoting.py file):

 .. code:: python